 Ordinarily, shares must be held for 3 years in order to keep the rebate.
 Note, however, that the software will not reclaim the rebate if the EIS is liquidated prematurely.

 When shares within an EIS are liquidated, any gain is exempt from Capital Gains Tax.

 3. Tax-free dividends

 Any dividend income paid from the EIS is not subject to additional tax.
 When dividend income is reinvested, however, please note that the software does not provide any additional tax credit.

 4. CGT Deferral Relief

 The payment of tax on a capital gain can be deferred where the gain is invested in shares of an EIS qualifying company.
 The gain can arise from the disposal of any kind of asset.
-Unfortunately, however, where investments are eligible for deferral relief, this is not presently captured by the software.
+Where investments are eligible for deferral relief, however, this is not presently captured by the software.

 So long as the EIS investment has been held for more than 2 years at time of death. the software applies Business Property Relief equivalent to the value of the account.